cyclonicalperson/software-updater/README.md

 ## Features

-- Scans installed applications on the system
-- Updates applications with the click of a button
-- Lightweight and fast
-- Packaged as a standalone portable `.exe`
+- **Frameless Custom UI**: Modern interface with draggable title bar and custom window controls.
+- **Update Management**: Check for updates, download, and install them seamlessly.
+- **Selective Updates**: Choose specific applications to update.
+- **Skip Updates**: Option to skip updates for selected applications.
+- **Process Control**: Ability to stop ongoing update processes.

 ## Usage

+The app should be **ran as administrator** on first boot to install neccesary dependencies.<br>
+It also won't show UAC prompts, requesting administrator access to update apps.<br>

 ### App Lists
 The **Available Updates** list shows all apps with updates that may be installed.<br><br>
 The **Skipped Updates** list shows all apps which will not be checked for updates and ignored. <br>Apps may be added to this list from any of the other two lists.<br><br>
-The **Installed Apps** list shows all apps detected on the system. <br>Apps in <i>italic</i> are not supported for automatic updates.<br><br><br>
+The **Installed Apps** list shows all apps detected on the system. <br>Apps in <i>italic</i> are not supported for automatic updates.<br><br>

 ### Buttons
 Apps may be updated in two ways: